-I just show up, it speaks like a preacher’s sermon.
+I dunno’ I just show up, it speaks like a preacher shouting, “grow up…”

-Never ending until he can see the people getting sick of applauding.
+Never ending until he sees the people getting sick of applauding my trust.

-An exhausting uphill run; but now I go downhill with half the battle done.
+On an exhausting uphill run, and downhill with half the battle done?

-I got lost.
-An extra three miles is what that cost.
+I got lost and an extra three miles is what that cost.

 Those trails are confusing; but loosing was not of my choosing.

 The animal kept running, ignoring the exhaustion and confusion.